-This post will teach you how to make thermal, insulated blackout shades to help keep your home warm in the winter and cool in the summer.
+This post will teach you how to make DIY insulated window coverings that provide window insulation and also act as DIY blackout shades.
+They will help keep your home warm in the winter and cool in the summer.
 They are an easy sewing project that can have a big impact on your heating and cooling bills if you don’t have great windows.
-This post also contains affiliate links.
-You can read more about that here.
-Thank you!

 Since my windows are pretty big, I’m going to show you step-by-step photos of a much smaller version, an imaginary window that is 8 inches by 12 inches.
 The process will be the same no matter how large or small you make your shade.
 The size all depends on the window you’re fitting it to.
 So let’s get started.

 - Sewing machine or needle and thread (see the end of this post for some suggestions on sewing these curtains by hand)

 And here’s how to make DIY insulated window coverings

 Step 1: Measure the windows and fabric

 Seriously.
 I always forget to measure and then eyeball the measurements at the store.
 Then I’m left with either not enough fabric or way too much fabric.
 Make sure you know how your window measurements translate into yards.